farhi/looktxt/README.md

 with the following main options:

 ```-h | --help```
-- displays the command help
+- displays the command help.

 ```-b | --binary```
-- sets binary mode for large numerical blocks (more than 100  ele‐ ments).
-This option creates an additional '.bin' file to be read accordingly to the references indicated for each  field  in  the output  text  data file.
+- sets binary mode for large numerical blocks (more than 100  elements).
+This option creates an additional '.bin' file to be read
+        accordingly to the references indicated for each  field  in  the output  text  data file.
 This is transparently done when reading output files with matlab(1), scilab(1), idl(1), and octave(1).

 ```-c | --catenate```
-- Catenates similar numerical fields (which  have  similar  dimen‐
+- Catenates similar numerical fields (which  have  similar  dimensions and names).
-        sions and names)

 ```-F | --force```
-- Overwrites existing files
+- Overwrites existing files.

 ```-f FORMAT | --format=FORMAT```
-- Sets the output format for generated files
+- Sets the output format for generated files.

 ```--fortran | --wrapped```
-- Catenates  single  wrapped  output  lines with previous matrices (e.g. caused by the 80 chars per line limit in old data  formats written by fortran codes)
+- Catenates  single  wrapped  output  lines with previous matrices (e.g. caused by the 80 chars per line limit in old data  formats written by fortran codes).

 ```-H | --headers```
-- Extracts headers for each numerical field (recommended)
+- Extracts headers for each numerical field (recommended).

 ```-s SEC | --section=SEC ...```
 - Classifies  fields  into sections matching word SEC.
-This option can be repeated
+This option can be repeated.

 ```-m META | --metadata=META ...```
 - Extracts lines containing word  META  as  user  metadata.
 This
-        option can be repeated
+        option can be repeated.

 And other less used options: